-Home adaptations can make an elderly person’s home safer, protecting them from harm and ensuring that their carers and family have greater peace of mind.
+Home adaptations can make an elderly person’s home safer, protecting them from harm and ensuring that their carers and family members can have peace of mind.
 The Herts Home Improvement Agency are responsible for organising and providing home adaptations for the elderly in Hertfordshire, in collaboration with Hertfordshire County Council.

-Home adaptations can range from smaller changes such as adding handrails, to much larger changes such as having stairlifts and electronic ramps fitted.
-There is financial support, in the form of grants, available for some eligible older people who need such changes made to their home in Hertfordshire.
+Home adaptations can range from smaller changes, such as adding handrails, to much larger changes, such as having stairlifts and electronic ramps installed.
+There is financial support, in the form of grants, available for some eligible older people who need such changes made to their homes in Hertfordshire.

-On this page you can find out more about the financial support that exists for Hertfordshire home adaptations, including who is eligible and who you should to contact for support.
+On this page, you can find out more about the financial support that exists for Hertfordshire home adaptations, including who is eligible and who you should contact for support.

 Getting a Home Assessment in Hertfordshire

 In order to assess the adaptations that may need to be made to your relative’s home in Hertfordshire, a home assessment needs to be carried out.
 In Hertfordshire, initial home assessments are made either in-person or over-the-phone by the Herts Home Improvement Service.

 After this initial home assessment, their team will be able to make some recommendations for making your relative’s home safer.
 If your relative’s needs are more complex, they may arrange for a community or private occupational therapist to visit and give some further recommendations.

 The Herts Home Improvement Agency will also be able to contact your housing association or landlord, make submissions to the council on your relative’s behalf and source trusted contractors to carry out the work.
 Your relative may or may not be eligible for a grant for these alterations, depending on their financial circumstances.